cwjohan/markdown-to-html/README.md

 Format as type 'gfm' or just plain 'markdown'.
 May be abbreviated `-f` on the command line.
 Note that for the `github-markdown` utility or the `GithubMarkdown` class it is the 'markdown' flavor that gives you something resembling the README.md format on Github.
-Whereas, the 'gfm' flavor gives you something resembling the the format of comments and issues on Github.
+Whereas, the 'gfm' flavor gives you something resembling the format of comments and issues on Github.
 This is due to how the Github Markdown API works.
-On the other hand, for the `markdown` utility or the `Markdown` class it is virtually the opposite.
+On the other hand, for the `markdown` utility or the `Markdown` class it is virtually opposite.
 For example, fenced code blocks don't work when using the `markdown` utility or the `Markdown` class with the `--flavor markdown` option.
-This is due to how the `marked` markdown parser works.
-The default value for this option is whichever flavor results in something more like README.md format.
+This is due to the `marked` markdown parser work.
+The default value for this option is of whichever flavor results in something more like README.md format.

 #### `--highlight`